Badboy-Luo/GF_eta/README.md

 ## Usage

 ### Seismic cross-correlation (optional)
 Put the downloaded seismic noise recordings, `cc.sh`, and `custom.py` in the same folder.
 Create a `station` folder and put `.xml` files for all stations in.
-Open the terminal, direct to the current folder, and run `bash cc.sh` in the command line after [installing](http://msnoise.org/doc/installation.html) the MSNoise.
+Open the terminal, and run `bash cc.sh` in the command line after [installing](http://msnoise.org/doc/installation.html) the MSNoise.
 You can also use other software or scripts to output CCFs.

 ### Geometric phase measurements
 Put `CCFs` and `eta.py` in the same folder, open a terminal, and run `python eta.py` in the command line.
 You will see two plots of $\Delta \eta$ in the output folder `etas`, which are the same as plots in `figures`.
 You can save measured $\Delta \eta$ as individual files as those in the `output` if you uncomment "Save eta as .npy files" in the script `eta.py`.

 ### Analysis between $\Delta \eta$ and surface air temperature